 Scaffold fibronectin coating

 Begin by submerging the scaffolds in 70% ethanol for a minimum of 15 minutes [1], then wash them twice in PBS [2].
+(2.1.1 and 2.1.2 together)

 WIDE: Establishing shot of talent putting the scaffolds in the ethanol.

-Talent rinsing the scaffolds in PBS.
+Talent dipping the scaffolds in ethanol and rinsing the scaffolds in PBS.

 Mix 1.5 microliters of fibronectin stock solution with 28.5 microliters of PBS per scaffold to be seeded.
 Prepare one fibronectin dilution to be used for all scaffolds to avoid pipetting errors [1].